odoo/odoo/addons/stock/doc/stock.rst

 Suppose we have a little Apple Store.
 The warehouse will be Apple Store and we manage only one location (no child locations).
 We put a minimum stock of 10 iPad mini and 5 iPod nano.
 We don't have stock for iBooks, but when a customer wants one, he can order one and will get it after a week.

-We create an orderpoint for every product.
-Suppose the products are (for the mts products we could e.g. use the point of sale) for the
+We will create an orderpoint for every product with minimum stock.
+These orders could also be created by the point of sale.
+The maximum of the orderpoint, we will take 15 and 10 and .
+This orderpoint will need to be created in the Stock location.

 <<Show where we put supplier info>>
 <<Show where we configure buy and mto>>